Test-Scouts/BetterThanImdb/README.md

 ## Requirements

 1. The system shall show movies and ratings.
-[F]
 2. The system shall allow selecting genres.
-[F]
 3. The system shall show/plot reviews for those movies over years.
 4. The system shall have an appealing and modern UI.
 5. The system shall recommend great movives.